Mikael Samuelsson: Vancouver Canucks (2009–2011)

 Samuelsson suffered a mild concussion after colliding with St. Louis Blues forward Vladimír Sobotka on December 5, 2010, causing him to miss one game.
 Two months later, he was named the NHL's Second Star for the week ending February 6, 2011.
 He scored two goals and six points in three Canucks victories to earn the distinction.
 While his goals total decreased to 18 in 2010–11, Samuelsson recorded his second consecutive 50-point campaign with a career-high 32 assists.
 Ranking fourth in team point-scoring behind the Sedins and Kesler, he helped the Canucks to the franchise's first Presidents' Trophy as the team with the NHL's best regular season record.
 Samuelsson struggled in the 2011 playoffs, as he returned from a lower-body injury that kept him from the six games near the end of the regular season.
 Recording three points over 11 games against the Blackhawks and Nashville Predators in the first two rounds, he was demoted at one point to the Canucks' fourth line in the second round against Nashville; it was suspected he was playing through an injury.
-In Game 3 of the second round against Nashville, he fell to the ice while stretching to retrieve a loose puck and needed to be helped off the ice.
+In game three of the second round against Nashville, he fell to the ice while stretching to retrieve a loose puck and needed to be helped off the ice.
 Twelve days later, on May 19, he underwent surgery for his adductor tendon and a sports hernia, sidelining him for the remainder of the playoffs.
-With Samuelsson out of the lineup, Vancouver advanced to the 2011 Stanley Cup Finals, where they were defeated in seven games by the Boston Bruins, despite initially holding a 3–2 series lead.
+With Samuelsson out of the lineup, Vancouver advanced to the 2011 Stanley Cup Final, where they were defeated in seven games by the Boston Bruins, despite initially holding a 3–2 series lead.